 Sarkozy was elected in 2007 with some 53 percent of the vote, in part because he campaigned to strengthen internal security.

 The capital of Paris had witnessed a string of violent incidents in its banlieues just two years prior.
-Pressured by the increasing popularity of France’s xenophobic National Front, the conservative Union pour un mouvement populaire (UMP) adopted a more assertive stance on immigration issues.
-In recent weeks, that position has backfired.
+Pressured by the rising popularity of France’s xenophobic National Front, the conservative Union pour un mouvement populaire (UMP) adopted a more assertive stance on immigration under Sarkozy’s leadership.

-Earlier this month, the French government began deporting hundreds of Roma and Gypsies to Romania and Bulgaria, offering them 300 euros as an incentive to leave France voluntarily.
+The French government has been deporting hundreds of Roma and Gypsies to Romania and Bulgaria, offering them €300 as incentive to leave France.

-France is largely a socialist country and the left has been on the rise since March of this year when, in regional elections, it picked up slightly more than half of the votes nationwide and managed to secure majorities in nearly all of France’s département.
+The left has been on the rise since March, when, in regional elections, it won more than half the votes nationwide and managed to secure majorities in nearly all of France’s département.

-Another former prime minister and sitting senator, Jean-Pierre Raffarin, expressed similar concern with Sarkozy’s “drift to the right” and what he described as “ridiculous” security policies.
+Another former prime minister and sitting senator, Jean-Pierre Raffarin, has expressed similar concern about Sarkozy’s “drift to the right” and what he described as a “ridiculous” security policy.

 The president has tried to boost his appeal with populist law-and-order measures, but the upcoming presidential election is more likely to be dominated by economic issues.